How an application for legal aid is decided

 • any Centrelink payments.

 If you rely only on Centrelink payments, you will usually pass the first step.
-You should include Family Tax Benefit (Part A & B) payments, along with child maintenance and child support payments, as income.
+You should include Family Tax Benefit (Part A & B) payments as income.

 What are assets?